-Goldie is one of the most recognizable and beloved actresses in Hollywood.
-In 1969, she won an Academy Award for Best Supporting Actress for her work in Cactus Flower alongside Walter Matthau and Ingrid Bergman.
-Since then, she has starred in more than thirty films including Sugarland Express, Death Becomes Her, Private Benjamin, Everyone Says I Love You, and The First Wives Club.
-Goldie earned a second Academy Award nomination for her starring role in Private Benjamin, which she executive produced.
-She has received nine Golden Globe nominations to date, including one for her role in Banger Sisters alongside Susan Sarandon in 2003.
+Hawn is one of the most recognizable and beloved actresses in Hollywood.
+In 1969, she won a Best Supporting Actress Academy Award for her work in Cactus Flower (1969), appearing alongside Walter Matthau and Ingrid Bergman.
+Since then, she has starred in more than 30 films including The Sugarland Express (1974), Death Becomes Her (1992), Everyone Says I Love You (1996) and The First Wives Club (1996).
+In 1981, Hawn earned a second Academy Award nomination for her starring role in Private Benjamin (1980), for which she also served as the executive producer.
+She has been nominated for Golden Globes nine times, including one for her starring role in The Banger Sisters (2002) opposite Susan Sarandon.

-Goldie made her directorial debut in 1997 with the film Hope.
-She published a best-selling memoir, A Lotus Grows in the Mud, in 2005.
-Her next book, 10 Mindful Minutes, will be released in September of 2011, offering guidance on raising healthy, joyful, and resilient children.
-Goldie is a mother to four grown children, Oliver and Kate Hudson, Wyatt Russell and stepson Boston Russell.
+Hawn made her directorial debut in 1997 with the TV movie Hope, starring Christine Lahti, Jena Malone and Catherine O'Hara.
+In 2005, she published a best-selling memoir, A Lotus Grows in the Mud.
+Her book 10 Mindful Minutes was published in September 2011, offering guidance on raising healthy, joyful and resilient children.
+Hawn is the mother of four grown children: Oliver and Kate Hudson, Wyatt Russell and stepson Boston Russell.